klassanov/Caching.PracticalExamples/README.md

 # Caching.Demo

 This repo contains 3 practical examples regarding caching.
 Each example is placed in a separate folder and in a separate solution.
+Useful `docker` commands as well as `Postgres` scripts needed for the examples are available in the [Commands.txt](tools/Commands.txt) file.